renesas-rz/rzv_ai_sdk/Q04_fish_classification/readme.md

 - C++11 or higher

 #### Python Package Installation (Optional)
-> Note: Required only for Host Machine for running through Websocket
+> Note: Required only for Host Machine for running the application through Websocket
-	1. pip3 install flask
-	2. pip3 install flask_socketio
-	3. pip3 install eventlet
+- Flask
+- Flask-SocketIO
+- numpy
+- opencv-python
+- python-socketio
+- Werkzeug

 ## Application: Build Stage

 >**Note:** User can skip to the next stage (deploy) if they don't want to build the application.
 All pre-built binaries are provided.